multiplexd/brightlight/README.txt

                  and long options.
-v3, 31/07/2016 - Tidied up program logic and internals, added build system. v4, 08/01/2017 - Minor changes to fix bugs found by clang static analyzer.
+v3, 31/07/2016 - Tidied up program logic and internals, added build system. v4, 08/01/2017 - Minor changes to fix bugs found by clang static analyzer. v5, 21/10/2017 - Tweak to the Makefile, contributed by Igor Gnaten.

 License
 =======